xkfengxd227/QDAFN_Ext/README.md

 which is used for c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.

-The original QDAFN was an internal algorithm which was proposed by Dr. Rasmus Pagh, Dr. Francesco Silvestri, Dr. Johan Sivertsen and Dr. Matthew Skala in their SISAP 2015 paper.
+The original QDAFN is an internal algorithm which was proposed by Dr. Rasmus Pagh, Dr. Francesco Silvestri, Dr. Johan Sivertsen and Dr. Matthew Skala in their SISAP 2015 paper.
 We adapt the original one into an external algorithm used for our comparison with RQALSH and RQALSH* in our ICDE 2017 and TKDE 2017 papers.